eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement 13

-A Wallet Instance SHALL always release a different value for the Pseudonym of a given User to different Relying Parties.
+A Wallet Unit SHALL always release a different value for the Pseudonym of a given User to different Relying Parties unless the User explicitly chooses otherwise.

 > Rationale: This is important to ensure that colluding Relying Parties cannot use the Pseudonyms  to track the User.

 ##### Requirement 14

-It SHALL NOT be possible to correlate Pseudonyms based on their values nor on the actions performed by the Wallet Instance during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that Pseudonyms released by a User to different Relying Parties belong to the same User.
+It SHALL NOT be possible to correlate Pseudonyms based on their values nor on other data sent by the Wallet Unit during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that different Pseudonyms belong to the same User.

 > Rationale: If this was possible, it would defeat the purpose of using different Pseudonyms and would allow colluding Relying Parties to track the User.

 ##### Requirement 15

-The Wallet Instance SHALL ensure that Pseudonyms contain sufficient entropy to make the chance of colliding Pseudonyms (meaning two Users having the same Pseudonym value for the same Relying Party) negligible.
+The Wallet Unit SHALL ensure that Pseudonyms contain sufficient entropy to make the chance of colliding Pseudonyms (meaning two Users having the same Pseudonym value for the same Relying Party) negligible.

 > Rationale: If Pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.

 ##### Requirement 16

-A Wallet Instance MUST NOT share the user's optionally assigned Pseudonym aliases with any Relying Party.
+A Wallet Unit MUST NOT share the user's optionally assigned Pseudonym aliases with any Relying Party.

 > Rationale: The aliases are a convenience thing for users and they should be allowed to choose them as they like without having to consider whether it contains sensitive data or not.

+### Requirement 17

+The Wallet Unit SHOULD be able verify the identity of a Relying Party when a User is registering a Pseudonym or authenticates with a Pseudonym.

+> Rationale: The user should be able to trust whom they are using their Wallet Units to authenticate towards.

-#### 6.1.3 HRLs for Interoperability
+#### 6.1.3 HLRs for Interoperability

-##### Requirement 17

-The Commission SHALL create or reference a profile or extension of the WebAuthn specification compliant with the HRLs for this topic.

-> Rationale: It must be ensured that the HRLs are conformed to an in an interoperable manner.

 ##### Requirement 18

+The Commission SHALL create or reference a profile or extension of the WebAuthn specification compliant with the HLRs for this topic.

+> Rationale: It must be ensured that the HLRs are conformed to an in an interoperable manner.

+##### Requirement 19

 Wallet Providers SHALL ensure that their Wallet Solution supports WebAuthn with additions and changes as documented in this document and future technical specifications created by or on behalf of the Commission.

 > Rationale: This ensures that Relying Parties can implement a uniform interface to let any User register and authenticate with Pseudonyms if they have an EUDIW.

-#### 6.1.5 HRLs to be Removed
+#### 6.2 HLRs to be Removed

 ##### Requirement PA_01 from Topic 11